'We're not politicians but we want to help people'

 'Football is for absolutely everybody'

-England will meet migrant workers in Qatar as part of their schedule and Coady, who has 10 international caps, said: "It's a chance to speak to them and for us to open up to them a bit and see how the last few months have been.
+England met migrant workers in Qatar as part of their schedule on Thursday and Coady, who has 10 international caps, said prior to the meeting: "It's a chance to speak to them and for us to open up to them a bit and see how the last few months have been.

 "[We are] going in with an open mind to chat to them as much as we can.
 The boys are really looking forward to it."